 What does it mean to follow the Mediterranean diet?

 So, I have been working on fish and seafood recipes, grain bowls, salads, vegetable soups, and fruit desserts.
 All foods I’ve been making right along, but I’m putting them more in the forefront of our daily meals, and making fewer meat-based meals and sugary treats.

 Don’t worry though!
 I’m not going to entirely give up baking (I love it too much) or Italian-American comfort food (I did just post a totally awesome short rib ragu).
 However, we could all do with more whole grains, more fish, more vegetables, and less sugar/cream in our lives.

 Yes?
 Good!
-Let’s start with some cod. 🙂
+Let’s start with some cod with lemon sauce. 🙂

 Baked vs Fried